Lensym News & Updates

 Construct validity: do items measure the intended concept?
 Operationalization, convergent/discriminant and factor evidence, and common threats to validity.

-Survey Completion Rates: What Actually Predicts Drop-Off
+Survey Completion Rates: Benchmarks, Drop-Off & 7 Fixes

 Internal vs External Validity in Surveys: What Researchers Overlook